 In fixed-length text files, each field starts and ends at the same place in every record.
 Otherwise, they are the same as CSV.
-Below is a list of properties for the Fixed Length Text format:

 - Fields - a comma-separated list of values, each representing the size of the fields.
 For example: